YinYiRudishaChen/PacmanGame/README.md

 We practice extending the source code from the website.  we find a classic game, and try to read this code and add some functions.
 2 modifications:
 (1) in Form1.cs, we use "for loop" to shorten the code.
-(2) int Enemy.cs, we seperate "class Pacman" from it.
+(2) in Enemy.cs, we seperate "class Pacman" from it.

 4 additional functions:
 (1) No Enemy -> create an Enemy.